 Most estrogen found in men is the product of the body converting testosterone into estrogen.
 Aromatase, an enzyme, causes this breakdown, and the process is referred to in medicine as “aromatization.”

-Without an understanding of the aromatization process, you could be like some of our New York man boobs patients who are surprised that taking testosterone supplements, steroids and related products can cause breast growth.
-It may seem counterintuitive at first, but our thirty years of experience in male breast reduction confirms it’s not.
+Without an understanding of the aromatization process, you could be like some of our man boobs patients who are surprised that taking testosterone supplements, steroids and related products can cause breast growth.
+Some of our Boca Raton patients find it counterintuitive at first, but our thirty years of experience in male breast reduction confirms it’s not.
 The body aromatizes excess testosterone, and the resulting estrogen finds receptors in the breasts.
 Presto!
 Moobs!

 • Low or high levels of estrogen can happen